nginxinc/nginx-wiki/source/modules/echo.rst

 Earlier versions of Nginx like 0.6.x and 0.5.x will *not* work at all.

-If you find that any particular version of Nginx above 0.7.21 does not work with this module, please consider `reporting a bug`_.
+If you find that any particular version of Nginx above 0.7.21 does not work with this module, please consider `echo.reporting-a-bug`_.

 Known Issues
 ------------
 Due to an unknown bug in Nginx (it still exists in Nginx 1.7.7), the `standard SSI module <http://nginx.org/en/docs/http/ngx_http_ssi_module.html>`_ is required to ensure that the contents of the subrequests issued by `echo_location_async`_ and `echo_subrequest_async`_ are correctly merged into the output chains of the main one.
 Fortunately, the SSI module is enabled by default during Nginx's ``configure`` process.

 If calling this directive without SSI module enabled, you'll get truncated response without contents of any subrequests and get an alert message in your Nginx's ``error.log``, like this: